fuka-g/build-tool/README.md

 # build-tool

-A javascript / typescript preprocessor, comparable to gcc's.
+A javascript / typescript preprocessor, with features comparable to gcc's.

 **DISCLAIMER**